Endoscopic Depth Estimation Based on Deep Learning: A Survey: Methods Based on Deep Learning

 \subsubsection{Stereo Depth Estimation Network Architecture}

-Compared to monocular networks, stereo endoscopy offers the advantage of enabling model training without relying on annotated data, as shown in the technical section of Figure ~\ref{figure1}.
-Stereo networks typically adopt a Siamese architecture (e.g., GC-Net, PSM-Net), in which the left and right images are passed through an identical feature extraction network with shared weights to extract the same features.
-Subsequently, a cost volume is constructed and, by employing techniques such as 3D convolution \cite{73} or a pyramid structure \cite{74} for cost aggregation, the network performs disparity regression to map the cost volume to the final depth or disparity map.
+Compared to monocular networks, stereo endoscopy offers the advantage of enabling model training without relying on annotated data, as shown in the technical section of Figure~\ref{figure1}.
+Many state-of-the-art stereo networks, including GC-Net and PSM-Net, are built upon a common Siamese architecture.
+This architectural paradigm involves passing the left and right images through an identical feature extraction network with shared weights to ensure the extraction of consistent features.
+Subsequently, a cost volume is constructed and, by employing techniques such as 3D convolution \cite{73} or a pyramid structure \cite{66} for cost aggregation, the network performs disparity regression to map the cost volume to the final depth or disparity map.
 This explicit matching mechanism enables stereo networks to capture geometric information more directly and accurately.

 For example, Kendall et al.\ \cite{65} propose an end-to-end stereo matching network that first extracts features from the left and right images through shared 2D convolution, then constructs a four-dimensional cost volume that encapsulates disparity, spatial, and channel information.
 A 3D convolution network is subsequently employed for effective cost aggregation, and a soft-argmin operation is used for continuous disparity regression.